vue-pdf-viewer/starter-vpv-options-ts/README.md

 This repo includes an example project to demonstrate how to use VPV.
 To run the example project:

-1. **Serve the Application**: Use the following command to start the development server.
+1. **Serve the Application**: Use the following command to start the development server

     ```bash
     npm run serve